oubiwann/lfetool/README.rst

     $ lfetool new library my-new-lib

-*Note*: upon running this script, not only with your project be set up with a skeleton, but also:
+*Note*: upon running this script, not only will your project be set up with a skeleton, but also:

 * the dependencies for your project will be downloaded to your new project's